Judge dismisses Palin's libel lawsuit against New York Times

 The judge said Palin had failed to show that The Times had acted out of malice, something required in libel lawsuits involving public figures.

-U.S. District Judge Jed Rakoff says he’ll let jury deliberations continue in case his decision winds up being reversed on appeal.
+U.S. District Judge Jed Rakoff said he let jury deliberations continue in case his decision winds up being reversed on appeal.

+“This is the kind of case that inevitably goes up on appeal,” Rakoff said in an explanation from the bench.

 Lawyers for both Palin and The Times declined to immediately comment on the judge’s decision.